In this Quest, you will explore and analyze the use of different software applications used to create a digital object or artifact.

 2. One member of your group needs to copy and/or download the Analysis of Digital Artifact Chart.

-3. Work quickly through each of the eight examples provided, filling in the following three parts:
+3. Work quickly through each of the nine examples provided, filling in the following three parts:

 - main message